PhD/D Admin in Public Management and Development Planning

 The following are considered:

-- Recognised and relevant Master's Degree with substantiating results.
+- Recognised and relevant Masters Degree with an ability to produce independent scholarly work

-- A relevant and cogent research proposal, as per SPL Guidelines.
+- A cogent research proposal, as per SPL Guidelines.

 PERIOD OF STUDY:

-the outset, there must be agreement on mutual expectations and
+- At the outset, there must be agreement on mutual expectations and responsibilities.

 THE DOCTORAL JOURNEY